 It isn’t just the modern stadium that began at Yale.
 So did modern football.
 A former Yale football star named Walter Camp set the rules for today’s game over the course of 15 years in the late 19th century.

-But almost from the beginning, Bates’ football rivalry has been with the Bowdoin Polar Bears, one of the oldest college rivalries in the country.
+But almost from the beginning, Bates has had a football rivalry with the Bowdoin Polar Bears, one of the oldest college rivalries in the country.
 It started when a Bates player wrapped the college’s garnet-and-white scarf around Bowdoin’s statue of a polar bear.
-Bowdoin players wrap their black-and-white scarf around Bowdoin’s statue of a bobcat.
-Bates students have soaked the scarf in gasoline and set it on fire after a football win.
+Bowdoin players wrapped their black-and-white scarf around Bowdoin’s statue of a bobcat.
+But Bates students have soaked the scarf in gasoline and set it on fire after a football win.

 In the 18th century, football started out in the United States as something like the medieval European sport of mob football.
 The game had unlimited players, and one of its few rules disallowed manslaughter and murder as ways to move the ball.

 By the 19th century, mob football moved to college campuses as an intramural sport.
 Each college played by its own rules.
 A Harvard tradition known as Bloody Monday started in 1827, with the freshmen playing the sophomores.
 Winslow Homer illustrated the game in an engraving called Class Day at Harvard University in 1858.
-The game often ended with injuries and college administrators banned it.
+The game often ended with injuries, so college administrators finally banned it.

-By then, another version called the Boston Game was becoming popular at East Coast prep schools.
+By then, another version called the Boston Game grew popular at East Coast prep schools.
 It used a round, inflatable ball introduced in 1855.
 Graduates of Boston’s elite prep schools formed what some consider the first organized football club.
 They called it the Oneida Football Club.